Brochado-Kith/microbiome_analysis/README.md

 ## Alpha diversity

 Once you have created the phyloseq object you can start the analysis.
-First we will calculate the alpha diversity in our data.
-Alpha diversity denominates the diviersity within each sample.
+First we will calculate the (alpha diversity)[https://github.com/Brochado-Kith/microbiome_analysis/blob/main/Scripts/Alpha_diversity.rmd] in our data.
+Alpha diversity denominates the diversity within each sample.

 There are different estimators of alpha diversity: